miyuki-starmiya/javascript/README.md

 console.log(a2); // ["a",2,3]
 ```

-### variables
+### Variable

-Attention: if you declare values without var or let, values are in global scope
+Attention: if you declare variables without var or let, variables are in global scope

 ```js
 // you can declare and reassign again